 How much it costs to fit garden rooms can vary depending on who is doing the work for you.
 It would be possible to install a garden room yourself, if you had the time, equipment and training to do it – but to be honest, unless you are very confident in your abilities, this may be more hassle than it’s worth.

+Opting for a garden room that is fully installed by professionals can save you time and ensure a high-quality build.
 Most Garden Room companies offer installation included in the price of the overall package.
 This is the best way to ensure it is correctly installed, and using a reputable company, like Apex, will take out a lot of stress and hassle from the build.
+Additionally, a professionally installed garden room can be a more efficient and cost effective option compared to DIY construction.
 Our Garden Rooms take 5 days for our fitters to install.

 Insulation